Duration

 - Personal data protection (RGPD, etc.),

-- Digital investigation techniques and evidentiary procedures,
+- Digital investigation techniques and procedures for establishing evidence,

 Adel JOMNI, Training Manager